msallent/gatsby-starter-skeleton/README.md

 **Gatsby Skeleton** is an (almost) barebones Gatsby starter that intends to save the user the hassle of having to set up everything every time and start with development right away.

-It includes TypeScript (even for the `gatsby-*` files!) along ESLint, Prettier, stylelint, husky and lint-staged.
+It includes TypeScript (even for the `gatsby-*` files!) along ESLint, Prettier, stylelint, simple-git-hooks and lint-staged.

 For styling, styled-components is used.
 Everything already set up.